 Criminal Justice System Reform Background

-We are also working on issues that became the focal point of the Black Lives Matters movement.
-This year, we are supporting efforts to modify the Law Enforcement Officers' Bill of Rights to facilitate timely investigations of police misconduct (instead of shielding officers) and to make the process more transparent.
-Our efforts are ultimately aimed at raising awareness and promoting the discussion that Ms. Alexander advocated.
+In 2016, we worked with the Maryland Coalition for Justice and Police Accountability in support of efforts to modify the Law Enforcement Officers' Bill of Rights to facilitate timely investigations of police misconduct (instead of shielding officers) and to make the process more transparent.
+Our efforts are ultimately aimed at raising awareness and promoting the discussion that Michelle Alexander advocated in her book, "The New Jim Crow".
 She told us that nothing will change unless America has a frank and serious discussion about race.
 We hope that pushing the issue of police accountability will help in that effort, and our support for criminal justice legislation, while important in itself, is ultimately a means toward the end of addressing the larger issues of race and privilege.

 In May 2015, the Senate President and House Speaker created the joint legislative Public Safety and Policing Workgroup for the purpose of examining police training resources, recruiting and hiring practices, and community engagement policies; considering a statewide oversight panel for certain kinds of investigations; and reviewing the Law Enforcement Officers’ Bill of Rights and its application and practice by law enforcement agencies across the State.
 The Workgroup issued its report in January 2016, and the House and Senate leadership introduced legislation to enact its 23 recommendations.
 While the reforms stopped short of requiring citizen participation in police discipline boards, it does allow local jurisdictions to include them.
 Additional reforms in the bill that make it easier to file police complaints and to ensure greater transparency in the complaint process are incremental.
 The bill passed and was signed by the governor.